Radioactive-Aiden/EagleCraft-All-versions/README.md

+This is multiplayer

+so this how you set it up

-This is for multiplayer so if you want it go to Relay and insert this wws://eaglerrelay.glitch.me/,join
+so what you want to do find

+network settings

+and add this ass the relay

+wss://eaglerrelay.Glitch.me/,join